tomasvanagas/RemoteZelio/README.md

-# Remotely control Zelio relay
+# Remotely control your Zelio relay
 Relay can be controlled from any computer running python in LOCAL NETWORK (not recommend using this on public networks because of security reasons).

  ## About this project